igortrinidad/laravel-model-utilities/README.md

 }
 ```

-This trait use [Laravel Str::uuid](https://laravel.com/docs/7.x/helpers#method-str-uuid) to generate the uuid
+This trait use [Ramsey Uuid::uuid4](https://github.com/ramsey/uuid) the same as [Laravel Str::uuid](https://laravel.com/docs/7.x/helpers#method-str-uuid) to generate the uuid

 #### Example of migration using Uuid in Laravel
 ```php